thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 13.1 Textual syntax
 -------------------

 Three of the Thymeleaf *template modes* are considered **textual**: `TEXT`, `JAVASCRIPT` and `CSS`.
 This differentiates them from the markup template modes: `HTML` and `XML`.

-The key difference between *textual* template modes and the markup ones is that in a textual template there are no tags into which to insert logic in the form of attributes, so we have to rely on other mechanisms for inserting logic.
+The key difference between *textual* template modes and the markup ones is that in a textual template there are no tags into which to insert logic in the form of attributes, so we have to rely on other mechanisms.

 The first and most basic of these mechanisms is **inlining**, which we have already detailed in the previous chapter.
 Inlining syntax is the most simple way to output results of expressions in textual template mode, so this is a perfectly valid template for a text email.

 ```
   Dear [(${name})],